-The meaning of number 61 is directly related to the amazing foretelling of the start of Jesus' public ministry!
+The meaning of number 61 in the Bible is directly related to the amazing foretelling of the start of Jesus' public ministry!
 Isaiah 61, written between 740 and 686 B.C. records the following remarkable and glorious prophecy.

 The Spirit of the Lord God is upon Me because the Lord has anointed Me to preach the Gospel to the poor; He has sent Me to bind up the broken hearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound.
 To preach the acceptable year of the Lord and the day of vengeance of our God; to comfort all who mourn (verses 1 - 2 of Isaiah 61).

 The phrase "acceptable year of the Lord" references the Jubilee year which is declared every fiftieth year on the Day of Atonement (Leviticus 25:10, 39 - 40, see also chapter 27).

 Jesus, while preaching in Nazareth on the Day of Pentecost, astonished the crowd by proclaiming Isaiah's 700+ year prophecy was being fulfilled as he was speaking (Luke 4:17 - 18, 21)!

 The residents of Nazareth, who had known Jesus all his life, had a hard time accepting that Isaiah 61 was referencing him.
 After the Lord chided them for their unwillingness to believe the truth (Luke 4:23 - 27), they tried to murder him by forcing him off a cliff (verses 28 - 30)!